bullhorn/extension-samples/README.md

 ### Prerequisites
  * [NodeJS](https://nodejs.org/en/) - version 10

+ * Host File Hack (One Time Only)

+     In order to dev test the custom action that is running locally from within Bullhorn (which is running at https://bullhornstaffing.com) we must run a local server with https and match the domain.

+     Add the following line to your host file:

+     ```
+     127.0.0.1    localhost    local.bullhornstaffing.com
+     ```

 #### For Windows Users
  * Because this repo reuses the same shared files for each example project, symlinks are used to avoid duplication.
 See [this guide](https://www.joshkel.com/2018/01/18/symlinks-in-windows/) for configuring your windows machine to allow unix symlinks.
  * Alternatively, you can copy/paste the files from the shared folder to a sample extension, replacing the symlinks where needed.